Get

 What Are Some Examples of Specially Abled Pets?

 What exactly matches the definition of a “specially abled” pet?
-Obviously, this is a pet with some type of physical or mental anomaly.
-So, what pets fall into this category?
+Obviously, this is an animal with some type of physical or mental disabililty.
+But what pets fall into this category?

-Before we get started, we want to point out that virtually any pet that’s a bit different can fit in with specially abled pets, but the following are three of the most common types of specially abled pets.
-Let’s delve in a little deeper.
+First, we want to point out that virtually any pet that’s a bit different can be considered specially abled, but the following are three of the most common types of specially abled pets.

 Blind Pets

 Visually impaired pets might scare people off.
-After all, how would you accommodate a dog that can’t see?
-Could they get around it all?
-It sounds like a lot of work.
-But don’t let it deter you.
-It’s not as much work as you would think initially.
+After all, how can you accommodate a dog that can’t see?
+Can they get around at all?
+But don’t let a pet’s blindness deter you.
+It’s not as much work to accommodate as you might initially think.

-You can easily accommodate dogs with special needs such as this, and just like with deaf pets, they will rely on their other senses to help them get around.
-So, make sure you don’t cross any candidate off your list just because they can’t see.
+You can easily accommodate dogs with special needs such as this, as they will rely on their other senses to help them get around.
+So, make sure you don’t cross any adoption candidate off your list just because they can’t see.

 blind chihuahua dog